shadowsocks/shadowsocks-rust/README.md

 1. `socks5-tool` is to demonstrate how to write a Socks5 client.

-2. `ssurl` is for encoding and decoding Shadowsocks URLs.
+2. `ssurl` is for encoding and decoding ShadowSocks URLs.
 Example: `ss://YWVzLTI1Ni1jZmI6aGVsbG93b3JsZF9mdWNrQDEyNy4wLjAuMTo4Mzg4`

 ## Notes